Would-Be Burglar Gets Stuck in Chimney

 Deep Sentinel Could Have Prevented the Chimney Burglary Attempts

 These chimney burglars could have been spared their troubles – and even death – if the home residents had Deep Sentinel on the job.
-Deep Sentinel deploys AI-enhanced cameras that monitor the entire perimeter of a home’s property.
+Deep Sentinel security system company deploys AI-enhanced cameras that monitor the entire perimeter of a home’s property.
 If the system detects an intruder, it alerts live Deep Sentinel surveillance agents who quickly view the activity on their monitor screens.
 They can question suspicious intruders and tell them visa speaker that the police will be called if they do not leave.
-The system is designed to keep burglars from even getting to the front door – or in these instances, up to the chimney.
+The reliable, wireless home security system is designed to keep burglars from even getting to the front door – or in these instances, up to the chimney.